DevopediaOrg/express-blog/README.md

 How is `Middleware A` different from `timeLogger()` inside `routes/users.js`?
 The former is an app-level middleware.
 The latter is specific to the users router instance.
 It's a router-level middleware.
 In fact, both `routes/index.js` and `routes/users.js` implement what we call "modular, mountable route handlers".

+What's interesting is that the two routers are added to `app.use()`.
+This means that Express router instances are also used as middleware.
+In fact, we can also have another Express application and use that as a middleware within our main app!
+This is documented in the [API of app.use()](https://expressjs.com/en/api.html#app.use).

 ## 3.2 Custom Middleware

 We've added a custom middleware called `hello-url` stored in folder `middleware`.
 This example shows how middleware can be configured.
 Let's invoke this in `app.js` with the following code: